-I contribute to my professional community by volunteering wherever my skills may be most useful.
+I contribute to my professional community by volunteering or consulting wherever my skills may be most useful.
 These experiences have created countless opportunities for me; I am so grateful to the people who invited me to be a part of their group.

 Massage Therapy Foundation: